How to manage database transactions in a distributed system

 How does this flow work?

-• The AP is in charge of signaling the start of the transaction, accessing the resources, and signaling the end of the transaction.
+• The AP is in charge of signalling the start of the transaction, accessing the resources, and signalling the end of the transaction.

 • The RM is responsible for managing the databases shared by a server for use by clients.